-Residential: Residential: Mixed-Use or Civic One- & Two-Family Multifamily Non-Residential Glazing ^{1, 2} N/A Principal Frontage: Ground Floor: 40% Upper Floors: 25% Ground F rontage: floor: 25% pors: 15% Materials On all public streets, structure must be built or clad with a durable and high finish material that does not terminate at the building corner.
+Residential: Residential: Mixed-Use or Civic One- & Two-Family Multifamily Non-Residential Glazing ^{1, 2} N/A Principal Frontage: Ground Floor: 40% Upper Floors: 25% Minor Frontage: Ground Floor: 25% Upper Floors: 15% Materials On all public streets, stru terminate at the building all public streets, structure must be built or clad with a durable and high finish material that does not minate at the building corner.
 Material must wrap around the building corner a minimum of 10 feet.